A model of person-centred rehabilitation

 - delivered in a welcoming and secure environment.

-I will review each and draw some conclusions at the end of this subsection.
+I will review each and conclude at the end of this subsection.

 “Inclusive of significant others.“